scottyeager/info_foundation/src/token/how_to_buy/how_to_buy_and_sell.md

     _Note: Don't know what a ThreeFold Farmer is?
 Click [here](what_is_a_farmer.md).
 In the future, you will be able to buy directly from other farmers as well._

 #### 3. On Stellar (through XLM, Stellar's token.)
-_Please note this is probably the more involved of the options.
-It is also the only option if you are specifically looking to buy [branded TFT](tdeoverview.md)._
+Please note this is probably the more involved of the options.

 - Buy TFT [through Stellar's Decentralized Exchange](stellardexprocess.md)